gbarisano/alps/README.md

 - 2025-05-28: there are three changes:
   1) the default ROIs were changed from spheres with radius 5 mm to spheres with radius 2.5 mm to better reflect what originally described by [Taoka et al.](https://link.springer.com/article/10.1007/s11604-017-0617-z).
   2) the output folder now includes the individual ROI files as well as a combined ROI files (all_ROIs.nii.gz) to make it easier to QC your data.
   3) the ```-r``` option now allows you to specify a positive number (non-integer numbers are acceptable values, e.g., 2.5) that is the radius of the new sphere ROIs that you want to use for ALPS calculation.
-They will be generated on the default FSL's JHU/MNI 1mm template space.
+They will be generated on the default FSL's JHU/MNI 1mm template space and will be available in the output folder.
 If you don't specify the ```-r``` option in your command, the default behavior will use the new default ROIs (i.e., spheres with radius 2.5 mm)
 - 2024-02-03: there is a new option (```-f```) to specify whether the transformation of the tensors to the template space should be performed with FSL flirt/applywarp (default option) or with the FSL function [```vecreg```](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#vecreg_-_Registration_of_vector_images), as suggested in PMIDs [36472803](https://pubmed.ncbi.nlm.nih.gov/36472803/) and [37162692](https://pubmed.ncbi.nlm.nih.gov/37162692/).
 The default option remains flirt/applywarp, because according to my data, the ALPS index seems to be more robust this way.